How is eLocked breaking the carbon cycle?

-By creating a new application for biochar in construction, we are enabling the global scale-up of biochar carbon removal (BCR), while helping the construction sector to achieve its sustainability goals.
+By creating a new application for stable carbon in construction, we are enabling the global scale-up of Carbon Dioxide Removal (CDR), while helping the construction sector to achieve its sustainability goals.

 Trees and